verge-io/docs/docs/public/glossary.md

   <summary>Repository</summary>

   A repository is a site collection of recipe catalogs.
 Typically, a tenant has access to a repository provided by its service provider.
 Each tenant can also create a local repository to store its own recipe catalogs.
-The VergeIO repository is also included by default on a VergeIO installation.
-The VergeIO repository includes the standard NAS Service VM and a "30 Day Trial POC" tenant.
+The VeregOS repository is also included by default on a VeregOS installation.
+The VeregOS repository includes the standard NAS Service VM and a "30 Day Trial POC" tenant.

   </details>
   <details>